 Features & Benefits

-The Tulip tree has a lot of things to love.
+The Tulip tree has many things to love.
 It grows very tall, up to 90 feet.
-It loves being in full sun and likes moist and well-drained soil.
-The leaves have interesting shapes and turn yellow in the fall.
+It loves full sun and moist and well-drained soil.
+The leaves have exciting shapes and turn yellow in the fall.

 This makes it pretty both now and when it’s cold outside.
 But take care where you plant this tree!
-Its big size could hurt your home or pipes under the ground if placed too close.
-Also, its fast growth might cause branch issues with walls or roofs nearby.
+Its enormous size could hurt your home or pipes under the ground if placed too close.
+Also, its fast growth might cause branch issues with nearby walls or roofs.

-Don’t worry too much about root invasion because it has a non-invasive root system that makes it safe to plant near houses.
-With a moderate growth rate and small size, Japanese Maples are perfect for those with limited space.
+Don’t worry too much about root invasion.
+Japanese maples’ noninvasive root system makes them safe to plant near houses.
+Their moderate growth rate and small size make them perfect for those with limited space.

 They thrive in full or partial shade and are adaptable to various soil conditions.
 They’re also surprisingly low maintenance, requiring minimal pruning each year.
 Plus, their unique twisted branches create an attractive silhouette even after the leaves drop off in winter!